Everything You Need to Know About California Assembly Bill 5 (AB5)

 Understanding AB5 California explained and its real-world impact

 To gain a proper understanding of AB5 California, we should begin with the ABC Test, which forms the basis of this act.
-The ABC Test is a three-pronged legal test that is to be applied to ascertain whether or not a worker should be considered an independent contractor or should be considered to be an employee of California law.
+The ABC Test is a three-pronged legal test that is to be applied to ascertain whether or not a worker should be considered an independent contractor or should be considered to be an employee under California law.
 As per AB5, a worker should be considered to be an employee prima facie until the company can provide all of the following three conditions:

 - A – The individual is not subject to the direction and control of the hiring firm while carrying out the activity, both on paper and in practice.